 - Credit cards – six-year statute

-The multiple-year statute of limitations period runs as long as you do not take actions that trigger a restart of the clock.
+The multiple-year statute of limitations runs as long as you do not take actions that trigger a restart of the clock.

 While time-expired debt cannot be taken to court for civil judgments, collectors will still try to collect.
 Moreover, the money owed will also still show on your credit report for at least seven years, even if it has already expired under Georgia law.

 What Can a Georgia Creditor Do to Me After the Judgment?